Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Introduction

-\begin{specialremark}\,\,Strictly speaking, Theorem \ref{n,q-main} is weaker than the ``genuine” logarithmic version of the (standard) $\p\bp$-lemma aforementioned, as we cannot guarantee that the solution $\chi$ obtained in \eqref{solution 2} is moreover $D^\prime_{h_{L ^*}}$-exact.\footnote{Notice that the weak version of the standard $\p\bp$-lemma was initially introduced in \cite{FY11} while investigating deformations of balanced manifolds.
-Following the terminology of \cite[Notation 3.5]{RZ18} (see also \cite{RZ22} for the foliated setting), we can analogously say that the pair $(X,D)$ satisfies $\mathbb S^{p,q}$ with respect to $(L^*,h_{L^*})$.} It would be very interesting to know if this can be achieved.
-We should also mention that much recently, a general logarithmic type $\p\bp$-lemma (for top degree) proved by J. Cao--M. P$\breve{\textrm{a}}$un \cite[Theorem 1.1]{CP23b} plays an important role when establishing the K\"ahler version of an injectivity theorem due to O. Fujino in the projective case \cite[Theorem 1.2]{CP23b} (see also recent independent work by T. O. M. Chan--Y.-J. Choi--S. Matsumura \cite{CCM23}) as well as providing some results concerning the invariance of plurigenera conjecture in the K\"ahler setting \cite{CP23a}. \end{specialremark}
+\begin{specialremark}\,\, Strictly speaking, Theorem \ref{n,q-main} is weaker than the ``genuine'' logarithmic version of the (standard) $\p\bp$-lemma aforementioned, as we cannot guarantee that the solution $\chi$ obtained in \ref{solution 2} is moreover $D^\prime_{h^{*}}$-exact.\footnote{Following the terminology of \cite[Notation 3.5]{RZ18} (see also \cite{RZ22} for the foliated setting), we can analogously say that the pair $(X,D)$ satisfies $\mathbb S^{p,q}$ with respect to $(L^*,h^*)$.} It would be very interesting to know if this can be achieved. \end{specialremark}

 As is widely recognized, the $E_1$-degeneration of certain spectral sequences is a useful tool in algebraic geometry and complex geometry, such as being used to imply several injectivity, vanishing and torsion-free theorems.
 For a more comprehensive discussion, we refer the reader to \cite{EV92, deFEM, Fuj-Book}, along with the references therein.